chauriya/graphql-server/README.md

 # graphql-server

-1. to start the project:
+## To start the project:

- one time setup:
-  run below commands from project root directory:
+  Run below commands from project root directory:
   1. `npm install`  this will install all required dependencies
   2. `npm start`  this will start the project on `http://localhost:8000/graphql`